du - estimate file space usage

 The following options shall be supported:

 - In addition to the default output, report the size of each file not of type directory in the file hierarchy rooted in the specified file.
-Regardless of the presence of the -a option, non-directories given as file operands shall always be listed.
+The -a option shall not affect whether non-directories given as file operands are listed.

 - If a symbolic link is specified on the command line, du shall count the size of the file or file hierarchy referenced by the link.